 Tip: Remember to order your tickets in advance online so you can avoid standing in the ticket line for 30 to 60 minutes.

-1 Great Place to Stay: Ice Cream Suite
+1 Great Place to Stay in Edinburgh with Kids: Ice Cream Suite

-1 Great Place to Eat: Kyloe Restaurant & Grill
+1 Great Place to Eat in Edinburgh with Kids: Kyloe Restaurant & Grill

-Chances are, if you’re spending some time in Edinburgh, you’ll find yourself walking along Princes Street, and there you’ll find Kyloe Restaurant & Grill.
-Scotland is known throughout the world for some of the finest beef available and here steak is the specialty.
-If you choose, it can be an educational experience to have the waiter bring out a board with various cuts of beef.
-He will explain each cut, how long they were aged, and recommend the best degree of doneness for each one.
+Chances are, if you’re spending some time in Edinburgh with kids, you’ll find yourself walking along Princes Street, and there you’ll find Kyloe Restaurant & Grill.
+Scotland is world-renowned for its beef and here steak is the specialty.

-Kids will enjoy the fun cow motif, with cowhide covered furniture and the surrounding Neo-classical artwork.
+What’s more, kids will enjoy the fun cow motif, with cowhide covered furniture and the surrounding Neo-classical artwork.
 The adults may find a bit of humor in the cow compositions from masters such as Moonet and Vincent van Bovine, to name a few.
-Website: http://www.kyloerestaurant.com/
+Website: https://www.kyloerestaurant.com/

 Tip: Ask for the corner widow table for spectacular views of Edinburgh Castle.

 For more ideas on what to do in Edinburgh with kids, you might like this guide to Edinburgh activities with tweens and teens.